rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 1. `ThreadPool` will create a channel and hold on to the sending side of the channel.
 2. Each `Worker` will hold on to the receiving side of the channel.
-3. We'll create a new `Job` struct that will hold the closures we want to send down the channel.
+3. We’ll create a new `Job` struct that will hold the closures we want to send down the channel.
 4. The `execute` method will send the job it wants to execute down the sending side of the channel.